Wayne Robson is a Polymath (a term otherwise known by its far more popular variation of ‘a multi-talented arse hole’).

 He was the first person to ever be awarded the Autodesk Master Award for Mudbox.
 Wayne has taught Mudbox around the world and was asked to lecture at the Vienna Science Academy.
 His work was seen by 1/3 of the planet at the London 2012 Olympics Opening ceremony, and as 3D Supervisor on the Sci-Fi film 'Last Days on Mars' (September 2013).
 He has worked on TV series such as TV Movie 'Moonfleet' starring ray Winstone, Ripper Street, Young Dracula, Bedlam and many others he can no longer remember off the top of his head.

-He is the programmer behind 'MudWalker', 'ReDucto' and the 'Wayne's Vector Displacement Shader' for use with Mental ray using Mudbox vector displacement maps.
+He is the programmer behind 'MudWalker', 'ReDucto' and the 'Wayne's Vector Displacement Shader' for use with Mental ray using Mudbox vector displacement maps (although its been a year or two since he programmed anythig of note).
 As a freelance artist he has worked in TV, Games and Film.
 He was the founder of Mudbox Hub and owner of PsychoCore Software.
 Wayne is acted as the Professor for FXPHD courses MOD301 (Advanced environment modelling) and MOD302 (3D Digital Environments) and has released commercial tutorial DVD's through many companies over the years with the latest of these being CMIvfx.

 Wayne is also the Author of 15 DVD's (it may well be more to be honest…as he lost count some time back in 2009), 2 books, a huge amount of magazine articles and a large amount of digital sculptures.
 He has been an Autodesk Authorised Developer and publisher and has acted as consultant Autodesk.
 He has taught artists from top films FX houses and games firms from all over the world and his tutorial DVD's can be found at some of the top film FX and Game houses in the world.
 Wayne has been asked twice to do the Siggraph masterclasses for Autodesk Mudbox in both 2009 and in 2010.